TEACHH and PECs

 Implementation:

-- Daily Schedules: Individuals use visual schedules to understand their day, which helps them transition between activities smoothly.
+- Environment: Classrooms and learning spaces are organized to minimize distractions and make expectations clear.- Daily Schedules: Individuals use visual schedules to understand their day, which helps them transition between activities smoothly.

 - Task Organization: Tasks are broken down into small, manageable steps and visually presented to help individuals understand and complete them independently.